3.5.3 Other sheet silicates

 How do the haloes behave as you rotate the XP view (View 1)?

 You should find that the haloes around inclusions in the biotite always appear dark between crossed polars, whereas normal biotite shows interference colours, although they are often masked by the strong colour of biotite.
 The haloes are actually regions of biotite that have been damaged by radiation, becoming amorphous (and optically isotropic).
 The radiation comes from the minute crystals at the centre of every halo: most of these are the radioactive mineral, zircon (ZrSiO4), that contains minor amounts of uranium.

-- Examine the schist in plane-polarised light, then between crossed polars.
+- Examine the schist (a metamorphic rock) in plane-polarised light, then between crossed polars.
 You should find curved, sheaf-like masses (View 2, especially) that show colourful, high-order interference colours.
 These are crystals of white mica (muscovite).